 Vibes and Exterior Paint Colors (Pacific Northwest)

 The Pacific NW is known for its lush green environment, coffee, rugged coastline, and rich, malty beers.
-We take our color notes from these same inspirations.
+With PNW, Portland, and Beaverton house painting, we take our color notes from these same inspirations.
 We “normally” are not drawn to too bright or pure colors.
 Think instead of the moody gray skies, fog hovering over low spots, and trees (so many trees) covering the rolling hills.
 Think of the rocky coastline and where it’s hard to see where the water meets the sky.
 The 2020 color of the year from Sherwin Williams was Naval 6244 – a rich, deep navy that is stunning.
 Nature offers an incredible color palette.

 You’ll find our whites are warm and rich, and our grays have gone warmer as well.
 You will still find strong deep colors, from dark charcoals to black, but what is newer are the sophisticated deep blues and navys.

 With all of the beauty and nature the PNW has to offer, choosing the “right” exterior paint color scheme can mean different things to different people.
 Our paint palettes are rooted in nature with earthy greens, mushrooms, and grays and give us so much inspiration.
 When we do go to the more saturated charcoals, navys and black, you’ll still find a nod to nature with stained wood accents.

 Some of my favorite combinations are Benjamin Moore’s Hale Navy HC-154 or Kendall Charcoal HC-166 or Sherwin Williams Peppercorn SW7674 for the body, with a Simply White OC-117 contrasting trim and Dijon 193 for the door to bring warmth.
 This works on a 1920’s Craftsman as well as a Mid Century Mod renovation or a new-build Contemporary.